pdf-raku/Font-FreeType-raku/lib/Font/FreeType/BitMap.md

   - **FT_PIXEL_MODE_LCD** -
   An 8-bit bitmap, representing RGB or BGR decimated glyph images used for display on LCD displays; the bitmap is three times wider than the original glyph image.
 See also FT_RENDER_MODE_LCD.

+  - **FT_PIXEL_MODE_LCD_V** -
+  An 8-bit bitmap, representing RGB or BGR decimated glyph images used for vertical display on LCD displays; the bitmap is three times taller than the original glyph image.
+See also FT_RENDER_MODE_LCD.

+  - **FT_PIXEL_MODE_BGRA** -
+  An 8-bit bitmap, representing BGRA decimated glyph images used for vertical display on LCD displays; the bitmap is three times taller than the original glyph image.
+See also FT_RENDER_MODE_LCD.

 - depth()

   The calculated color depth in bits.
 For example **FT_PIXEL_MODE_GRAY** has a color depth of 8.